aws-amplify/amplify-backend/.changeset/forty-geese-decide.md

 'create-amplify': patch
 ---

-Adding message about telemetry when creating new project
+Adding message about usage data tracking when creating new project